-Many biospecimen repositories or tissue core facilities collect de-identified biospecimens such as blood or tissue from human patients for use in IRB approved research projects studying everthing from factors that contribute to cancer to studying specific disorders such as Crohn's disease, diabetes, or Alzheimer's disease.
+Many biospecimen repositories or tissue core facilities collect de-identified biospecimens such as blood or tissue from human patients for use in IRB approved research projects studying everything from factors that contribute to cancer to studying specific disorders such as Crohn's disease, diabetes, or Alzheimer's disease.

 Contact Us today to find out how we can help you with the quality control testing of your human biospecimens.